kathylangarano/portfolio/src/content/work/tesla.md

 ><img src="/public/assets/tesla/house.png">
 ><img src="/public/assets/tesla/accesories.png">

-I made Tesla landing page as the original with tailwind and Astro, the navbar and the slide components are amazing.
+I designed a Tesla landing page that closely emulates the original using the Tailwind CSS framework and Astro.
+Notably, the navbar and slide components on the page exhibit exceptional quality and functionality.